 The Night Fairy by Laura Amy Schlitz, illustrated by Angela Barrett

 The Night Fairy is a story of growth, friendship, and redemption.
-Flora, as a young fairy loses her wings to an over-enthusiastic bat, who didn’t realize she wasn’t a moth.
-She bitterly resigns herself to living during the day and finding other animals to obey her commands.
+Flora loses her wings to an over-enthusiastic bat.
+She bitterly resigns to living during the day and finding other animals to obey her commands.
 When Flora has the choice to save a hummingbird, even though the hummingbird won’t promise to obey her, Flora realizes that it is within her power to forgive, be compassionate, and be brave.

 Pilu of the Woods by Mai K. Nguyen

 In this graphic novel, Willow’s uncomfortable emotions are actual monsters who are literally bottled up in bottles but keep escaping in bursts of mean words.
 In the woods, she meets a runaway Magnolia tree spirit named Pilu.
 As Willow and Pilu share their stories, Willow reveals that she knows her emotion-monsters keep growing when she ignores them.
 But she persists in ignoring them because she thinks that to be nice, she must keep the monsters stuffed away.
-Eventually, Willow realizes that the uncomfortable emotion monsters are a part of her; that if she is kind and listens to them, they won’t be as big.
+Eventually, Willow realizes that the uncomfortable emotion monsters are a part of her.
 Introspective, sensitive, and important– this is a dazzling openhearted journey of self-discovery and healthy emotional growth.
-I LOVE everything about this story.

 In These Magic Shoes by Yamile Saied Mendez

 A tenderhearted, beautiful story about family, asking for help when you need it, racism, and grit.
-When their mom doesn’t return home from work, Minerva steps up to care for her siblings and herself.
-She doesn’t tell anyone that her mom’s missing so they won’t get sent to foster care or a holding center.
-She knows her mom would never leave them but she doesn’t know what to do.
-She bravely faces each day with strength but desperately wants to just be a kid again with no responsibilities — like pulling her little sister out of an abusive daycare.
+When their mom doesn’t return home from work, Minerva cares for her siblings and herself.
+She doesn’t tell anyone that her mom’s missing, so they won’t get sent to foster care or a holding center.
+She knows her mom would never leave them, but she doesn’t know what to do.
+She bravely faces each day with strength but desperately wants to be a kid again with no responsibilities — like pulling her little sister out of an abusive daycare.
 At school, Minerva tries out for the Peter Pan musical and speaks up against the play’s racism.
-At home, her sisters talk about the fairies they see just like the fairies from her mamá’s stories.
-Finally, Minerva contacts her mom’s estranged mother, their abuela, for help because the kids are out of food and money and desperately need help.
+At home, her sisters talk about the fairies they see, just like the fairies from her mamá’s stories.
+Finally, Minerva contacts her mom’s estranged mother, their abuela, for help.

 Reckless by Cornelia Funke